 There are lots of freelance work platforms out there where you can input ‘editing jobs’, in the search term.

 Specific editing job boards will advertise editing jobs for you to apply to.
-Here are some below:
+Below are some editing job boards:

 A really good way of finding jobs when you want to know how to become a freelance editor with no experience, is to apply for jobs on editing websites.